arleslie/dreamobjects-client/README.md

 # arleslie\DreamObjects
-Client for DreamObjects to work with AWS s3 API
+Client for DreamObjects to work with AWS S3 API (for Laravel)

 # Installation
 In your `composer.json` add: